 If you have the time and the (small) space, growing kale is incredibly simple (and skirts the whole pesticide issue).
 Like farmers originally discovered, kale is a hearty, cool season vegetable that’s easy to manage by following these few key steps.

-First, though, if you're planting outside, you might want to have your soil tested for toxins by your local County Cooperative Agricultural Extension Service (you can find your state office here).
+First, though, if you’re planting outside, you might want to have your soil tested for toxins by your local County Cooperative Agricultural Extension Service.
 Depending on the results, they may recommend certain amendments to neutralize the toxins and provide a healthy growing environment.
 Or, if you choose to plant in containers, your best bet is to use organic potting soil.

 Here are some tips that will help in growing kale:

 Once you bring kale home from the store, or pick it from your garden, first let it soak in a large bowl or sink full of very cold water.
 Gently agitate it so that all the dirt sinks to the bottom, then move the leaves to a towel and pat dry.
 The quickest way to get the curly leaves off the stalk (which is bitter and usually not eaten) is to fold the leaves over one another, grasp the stalk, then tear away the leaves.
 This way, you can leave them large enough for kale chips, chop the leaves for sautéing, or shred in a food processor for salads.

 Let’s be real, most people don’t just rip off a big leaf of kale, pop it in their mouth, and exclaim, “WOW!
 This is delicious!”
 Kale can be an acquired taste, which is precisely why there are thousands upon thousands of kale products and creative kale recipes to be found on the web—and many are downright delicious.
 Here are just a few to get you started: